GSA-TTS/identity-dev-docs/_pages/security-events.md

 ### Configuration

-To configure your application to receive notifications from Login.gov, supply Login.gov with a URL to POST to.
-The URL must be publicly accessible with HTTPS using a certificate signed by a trusted certificate authority.
+To configure your application to receive notifications from Login.gov, you must supply Login.gov with a URL.

+The URL must:
+* Be publicly accessible with HTTPS,
+* Allow POST requests from Login.gov,
+* Use a certificate signed by a trusted certificate authority, and
+* Must use port 443 (if specifying a port).

 #### Agency integration environment:

-- Use the dashboard to supply a `push_notification_url` for your application
+- Use the dashboard to register the `push_notification_url` for your application
 - Your `push_notification_url` will be automatically added to the integration environment's outbound proxy allowlist by 5PM UTC.

 #### Production environment: